faceleg/pagesofinterest.net/_posts/2024-02-10-organisational-debt.md

 image: "/images/placeholder.jpg"
 ---

-We're all familiar with debt.
+We're all familiar with financial debt.
 Workers in IT understand tech debt.
-Recognising "organisational debt" and how to pay it back is important if leaders want to succeed in their mission.
+Recognising organisational debt and how to manage it is important for leaders to succeed in their mission.

-Organisational debt is a limit to success.
+organisational debt is a limit to success.
 Money, people and other resources can support growth despite it but true and fundamental success is impossible without addressing it.

 ## What is organisational debt?